CSE583-Group7/transit_vis/README.md

 ### Transit Vis Setup
 Prior to installing this project, make sure to install [anaconda](https://anaconda.org/)

-Once anaconda is installed:
+#### Once anaconda is installed:
 1. From terminal clone the repository: git clone https://github.com/CSE583-Group7/transit_vis.git
 2. From terminal create the conda environment: conda env create -q -n transit_vis --file environment.yml
 3. From terminal activate the conda environment: conda activate transit_vis

-**If setting up the backend for a new transit vis network:**
+#### If setting up the backend for a new transit vis network:
-4. Create AWS-RDS database using create_gtfs_tables.sql; scrape GTFS-RT source data to this location
+4. Create RDS database using create_gtfs_tables.sql.
+Scrape GTFS-RT source data to this location
-5. Copy AWS credentials for the account holding the transit data in config.py
+5. Copy AWS credentials for the account holding the transit data to config.py
 6. From terminal run once: python3 initialize_dynamodb.py
 7. From terminal run daily: python3 summarize_rds.py

-**If using an existing transit vis backend:**
+#### If using an existing transit vis backend:
-4. Copy AWS credentials for the account holding the transit data in config.py
+4. Copy AWS credentials for the account holding the transit data to config.py

 ### Transit Vis Operation
 Once setup has been completed, the map can be generated and viewed for analysis: